yhu9/FaceCalibration/README.md

 # FaceCalibration
 Camera Self-Calibration Using Human Faces.
 You can train the model and create a synthetic testing data yourself or simply download the trained model and testing data.
+To run, use the commands for training and testing in the source directory.

 ## Creating Environment
 To create the environment from scratch using a conda environment use the following steps on Ubuntu.